apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 ``/publish/DsStats/{{deliveryService}}``
 ========================================
-Statistics gathered for this Delivery Service only.
+Statistics gathered for this :term:`Delivery Service` only.

 ``GET``
 -------